CytoidCommunity/Cytoid-wiki/docs/en/about/cytoid_release_note.md

 # Cytoid release note

 ::: warning NOTICE!
-The release date of these following notes may be not accurate (totally copied from Apple App Store).
 The headers are sorted by newer to older version.
 :::

 ## 2.x.x